MelnykVL/Todo/README.md

     `git clone https://github.com/MelnykVL/Todo.git`

-2. Open the project with the Intellij IDEA.
+2. Open the project with the IntelliJ IDEA.
 3. Load Maven changes.
 4. Set your settings in **flyway.poperties** and **persistence.xml** files.
 5. Create the database called ***todo***.
-6. Using Maven in Intellij IDEA, run `flyway:migrate` to create tables in the database.
+6. Using Maven in IntelliJ IDEA, run `flyway:migrate` to create tables in the database.
 7. Run `mvn tomcat7:run` command to run the project.
 8. Change the address in the browser's address bar to `localhost:8080`.